 I went ahead and played the scorecard routing.
 I would have stuck around longer to make up a few of my own holes, too, but the weather was absolutely brutal.
 At two different points, it was hailing and blowing sideways thanks to the relentless freezing wind coming off the ocean.

 Since it was created, there have always been rumors that this course would be refined, expanded and turned into another resort course.
 That may still happen someday, but for now it is left untamed.
 It’s pretty cool they’ve been able to resist this temptation because it is prime property right along the oceanfront.
 In fact, six of the 12/13 greens are right along the bluffs, which I believe is as many, if not more, than any of the resort courses have.
-What is the “E” green is right out on a point and is easily the most dramatic place on the property.
+What is the “E” green is right out on a point and is easily the most dramatic place on the property (and by this I mean the entire resort and all courses).
 In the suggested routing, the 14th hole is the signature one.
 You hit right over the cliff with the waves crashing below on a hole that is definitely Cypress Point-esque.

 As for conditions, the greens were actually in fantastic shape.
 They were very similar in size, speed and undulations compared to Pacific Dunes, which I played on Sunday.
 The fairway areas were kept in decent enough shape.
 Even without man-made irrigation, they had fairly good grass coverage and they mow them regularly to keep consistent.
 The native areas seem to have been cut down recently.
 I can imagine these get very wild if unmanaged, but I was generally able to find and play my ball if I hit it into one of these sections.
 Still, there are other areas where the gorse is left as big as it wants to grow.